José Marsà

-José Martínez Marsà (born 4 March 2002) is a Spanish professional footballer who plays as a defender for Sporting de Gijón, on loan from Portuguese club Sporting CP.
+José Martínez Marsà (born 4 March 2002) is a Spanish professional footballer who plays as a centre-back for Belgian Pro League club Mechelen.

 Club career

 Born in Esplugues de Llobregat, Barcelona, Catalonia, Marsà was a youth product of La Masia.
 He began his senior career with Barcelona B in 2020.
 On 1 July 2021, he transferred to the Portuguese club Sporting CP, initially heading to their reserves.

 Marsà made his professional debut with Sporting in a 4–0 Primeira Liga win over Santa Clara on 14 May 2022, coming on as a sub in the 79th minute.
 On 31 January 2023, he returned to Spain after being loaned to Segunda División side Sporting de Gijón for the remainder of the season.

+On 3 August 2023, Marsà joined Segunda División club FC Andorra on a free transfer, signing a three-year contract; with Sporting CP keeping 50% of his economic rights.

+After one season in the Spanish second flight, Marsà moved to Belgian Pro League club Mechelen in July 2024.
+He signed a three-year contract.

 International career

 Marsà is a youth international for Spain, having represented their Spain U17s and U18s.
 He represented the Spain U17s at the 2019 FIFA U-17 World Cup.